-Julia holds a BS with Honors and MS in Computer Science from the University of North Carolina at Chapel Hill where her research focused on both distributed systems and human computer interaction.
+I have a BS with Honors and MS in Computer Science from the University of North Carolina at Chapel Hill where my research focused on both distributed systems and human computer interaction.

-Julia is a mentor at the Hackbright Academy (10-week accelerated software development program designed to help women become awesome programmers).
-She also mentors women studying computer science at both Stanford and her alma mater, the University of North Carolina at Chapel Hill.
-Women she has mentored have ended up at companies such as Square, Buffer, GetSatisfaction, Trulia, attended Hacker School and even started companies.
+I mentor and occasionally speak at the Hackbright Academy (10-week accelerated software development program designed to help women become awesome programmers).
+I also mentor women studying computer science at both Stanford and her alma mater, the University of North Carolina at Chapel Hill.
+Women I have mentored have accepted offers at companies such as Square, Buffer, GetSatisfaction, Trulia, attended Hacker School and even started companies.

-Julia sits on the advisory board for the Computer History Museum.
-She is head of the Growth and Engagement Committee, where she leads the effort on use data to quantify and improve awareness about the museum among young professionals.
-She has moderated panel discussions and organized speaking events centered around the museum's "Future History Makers" event series, which have included the founders of startups such as Uber, TaskRabbit, Eventbrite, AirBnB, Getaround, CloudFlare and many others.
+I sit on the advisory board for the Computer History Museum.
+I am head of the Growth and Engagement Committee, where I lead the effort on use data to quantify and improve awareness about the museum among young professionals.
+I have moderated panel discussions and organized speaking events centered around the museum's "Future History Makers" event series, which have included the founders of startups such as Uber, TaskRabbit, Eventbrite, AirBnB, Getaround, CloudFlare and many others.

-Julia is also on the industry advisory board for the California Polytechnic State University's Computer Science Industry Advisory Board.
-She helps shape Computer Science curriculum for the next generations of engineers, and created a mentorship program connecting industry board members with women studying computer science.
+Last but not least, I site on the industry advisory board for the California Polytechnic State University's Computer Science Industry Advisory Board, helping to shape Computer Science curriculum for the next generations of engineers, and created a mentorship program connecting industry board members with women studying computer science.

-She is married to Luis Cheng-Guajardo and lives in Silicon Valley.
+I am married to Luis Cheng-Guajardo and live in Silicon Valley.